-Archaeological Effects
+Archaeological Effects -

-There are no known archaeological sites associated with the subject site, nonetheless a full archaeological assessment will be commissioned.
+There are no known archaeological sites on the property, nonetheless a full archaeological assessment will be commissioned.
 In the unlikely event archaeological sites are identified as part of this process, these will either be protected, or if appropriate due to the nature and scale of the site, and supported by iwi, modified or destroyed.
 Accidental discovery protocol will form a condition of consent.